chrisbeach/discourse-civility/README.md

 * Posts are truncated to fit the Perspective API's 3,000 character limit

-## 1. Start Database with Discourse Backup
+## 1. Start Database Server, Populated From Discourse Backup

 Browse to `/admin/backups` on your forum and click **Backup**.
 Select "Yes (do not include files)."
 Click **Download** and you'll be mailed a